duke-compsci308-spring2016/lab_rps/DESIGN.md

 1. Update the player weapon choice
 2. play
 3. updatePlayer
-Methods-
+Methods:
 shoot [makes a choice on which players' weapon wins] updatePlayer [updates the player state]

 The Game Class will have:
-*2 Players (it should be able to handle different type of players; both CPU and User) *DataEngine
+* 2 Players (it should be able to handle different type of players; both CPU and User)
+* DataEngine

 ##DataEngine

-Loads the input data and creates the algorithm to determine which weapon beats another It will contain the instances of the weapons and give out information useful for the GamePlay Class Methods-
+Loads the input data and creates the algorithm to determine which weapon beats another It will contain the instances of the weapons and give out information useful for the GamePlay Class
-*generateGraph
+Methods:
+* generateGraph
-*getWinner (Weapon1, weapon2) [Uses the graph to determine the winner between the two weapons] CRC Design
+* getWinner (Weapon1, weapon2) [Uses the graph to determine the winner between the two weapons] CRC Design

 =======